 Lord Ganesha, affectionately called Ganapati, is commonly depicted in homes and offices throughout India as a chubby, smiling and a little mischievous God.
 His devotees ascribe to Ganesha the ability to bestow wisdom and wealth upon us humans, thus making him probably the most popular deity in the Hindu pantheon.
 To repay Ganesha's bounty, in India, especially in Maharashtra and nearby areas, the entire population celebrates the ten-day festival of Lord Ganesha's birthday.
+In 2023, Ganesh Chaturthi is celebrated on Sep 19th.

 The festival of Ganesh Chaturthi is celebrated all over India with great festivities and zest.
 It is celebrated as the birth anniversary of Lord Ganesha, the God of wisdom and prosperity.
 The festival honors Ganesha, the elephant-headed God of the Hindu pantheon.
 During the ten days of Ganesh Chaturthi, the image of the God is worshipped and feted in most homes, temples and halls, and on the last day the images are taken in a procession and immersed in water.
 Fasting, feasting and distribution of sweets are important aspects of Ganesh Chaturthi rituals in India.
 Hindus pray to images of Lord Ganesha, large and small, many of them made specially for the occasion by cottage industries and street-side artisans.
 Even those that do not wish to keep the idols alive by daily prayers, offerings, and lighting oil lamps, immerse them in the nearest water body (rivers, lakes and the sea that are sacred to the Hindus).

-Ganesh Chaturthi falls on the fourth day of Bhadrapada (August/September) month of Indian calendar.
+Ganesh Chaturthi falls on the fourth day of Bhadrapada (August) month of Indian calendar.
 The celebration of this festival is followed according to the Indian calendar and hence the month in the English calendar varies every year.
 The festival is celebrated for as many as ten days in areas like Maharashtra, Pune, and nearby areas.

 Before the ten-day rite begins, the household achieves a superlative state of purity.
 Houses, especially the place where the idol is to be placed, are cleaned and whitewashed several days before the festival.
 Newly molded idols of Ganesha are bought from the innumerable street-side shop that spring up specially for the festival.
 The idols are carried with their faces covered with a saffron cloth amidst chanting and the sound of cymbals.
 It is only as evening approaches that the idol is seated in majestic splendor in the puja room.
 Ganesha is installed as the omnipotent one who takes precedence over all others.
 This is the sthapana when every member of the household gathers around the devahara-the decorated altar.
 The priest then performs a ritual by which the idol is said to be imbued with life.
 Next follows the traditional puja.
 Worshippers bathe and the priest wears a silken lower garment, usually red, with a shawl around his shoulders.
 The puja begins at the time designated according to calculations based on the ritual calendar.
 The ceremony begins by placing the image, usually made of terracotta, in a sacred arena, symbolic of a throne.
 The worshipper then sips holy water and performs pranayama; he then bows and prostrates before Ganesha and all the other gods.
 The Ganapati Aarti and the Atharvashirdha (devotional chanting) are sung to the accompaniment of cymbals, bells and rhythmic clapping.
 The modak, a sweetmeat of rice-flour and sweetened coconut, are offered to the deity along with flowers.
 This completes the rituals of the first day.For the remaining days, the image is worshipped, morning and evening, with simple recitations of the Ganesha Stuti, devotional songs, offerings of flowers and incense, and lamps.